How to Create a Valid GST Invoice in New Zealand (2025 Guide)

 Common GST Invoice Mistakes to Avoid

-• Wrong date: Use the invoice issue date, not the service date.
+- Wrong date: Use the invoice issue date.
+The date is required on a compliant invoice.

 Free GST Invoice Template Download